 All members of the University community are encouraged to take reasonable and prudent actions to prevent or stop the conduct prohibited by this policy.
 This may include direct intervention when safe to do so, enlisting the assistance of others, contacting law enforcement, or seeking assistance from a person in authority.
-University community members who choose to exercise this positive responsibility will be supported by Brown University and protected from retaliation.
+University community members who choose to exercise this positive responsibility will be protected from retaliation.